apache/doris/docs/en/docs/sql-manual/sql-functions/date-time-functions/date_floor.md

 `DATETIME DATE_FLOOR(DATETIME datetime, INTERVAL period type)`

-将日期转化为指定的时间间隔周期的最近下取整时刻。
+Converts a date to the nearest rounding down time of a specified time interval period.

-datetime 参数是合法的日期表达式。
+The datetime parameter is a valid date expression.

-period 参数是指定每个周期有多少个单位组成，开始的时间起点为0001-01-01T00:00:00.
+The period parameter specifies how many units each cycle consists of, starting from 0001-01-01T00:00:00

-type 参数可以是下列值：YEAR, MONTH, DAY, HOUR, MINUTE, SECOND.
+type ：YEAR, MONTH, DAY, HOUR, MINUTE, SECOND.

 ### example